Codex Alimentarius

 Philippines FDA Consults on Draft Order Adopting Codex Standard for Fruit Juices and Nectars (CXS 247-2005)

-The Philippines FDA is consulting on a draft Administrative Order to adopt the Codex General Standard for Fruit Juices and Nectars (CXS 247-2005) as a mandatory national technical regulation.
-This move aligns local compositional, labeling, and safety requirements with international standards and introduces a mechanism for the automatic adoption of future Codex updates.
+The Philippines FDA is proposing to adopt the Codex General Standard for Fruit Juices and Nectars as a mandatory national technical regulation.
+Manufacturers must ensure compliance with harmonized international standards for composition and labeling to maintain market access and product registration.

 fda.gov.phPhilippinesPhilippines